Pixel-Fondue/modo-kit-central/README.md

 and third party kits into a singe, easy to use interface.

 # Building the kit
+Python version: `3.7`

+To install the kit to your appdata kits directory, run: `install.py`

-to build the index.xml file, run `lpCreator.py`
+To build the index.xml file, run: `lpCreator.py`

 # Current State
 The current state of the kits is a simple list of resources that will open